Introduction

 What Techniques Can Help Adjust a Prehung Door for Irregular Openings?

-- Seal Gaps: After positioning the door frame, seal any gaps between the frame and the wall with caulk.
-For larger gaps, inserting a backer rod before applying caulk will help create a tight seal and prevent drafts.
+- Seal Gaps: After positioning the door frame, seal any gaps between the frame and wall with caulk.
+For larger gaps, inserting a backer rod before applying caulk will create a tight seal and prevent drafts.

-For more complex irregularities, consider these advanced tips:
+If you encounter more complex irregularities, consider these advanced tips:

 How can you add personal touches to the door installation for a custom look?